GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-89/index.md

 the MicroPython REPL on a [Raspberry Pi Pico][rpi-pico].
 Web Serial is also used by Espruino in their [web based IDE][espruino-ide].

-At CDS last year, Francois wrote a fun, memory-style game using Web NFC.
+At CDS 2019, Francois wrote a fun, memory-style game using Web NFC.
 You had to tap the phone to the right card, in the right order.

 <div style="clear:both;"></div>